EARLY CHILDHOOD EDUCATION (Non-Licensure) ONLINE DEGREE OVERVIEW

-What is the Early Childhood Education program at Bluefield College?
+What is the Early Childhood Education online degree program at Bluefield College?

-The Bachelor of Science in Early Childhood Education at Bluefield College prepares students to teach children ages birth to age eight in high-quality, developmentally appropriate settings.
+The Bachelor of Science in Early Childhood Education, part of the Online Degree Program at Bluefield College, prepares students to teach children ages birth to age eight in high-quality, developmentally appropriate settings.
 Teachers in the field play a vital role in the development of young children.
 What children learn and experience during their early years can shape their views of themselves and the world around them.
 These early learning experiences profoundly affect an individual’s future quality of life.

-How is the Bachelor of Science in Early Childhood Education (ECE) delivered?
+How is the Bachelor of Science in Early Childhood Education Online Degree (ECE) delivered?

-The BS in ECE will be delivered in a totally online format with occasional optional offerings in a traditional or seminar format.
+The Early Childhood Education online degree (BS) will be delivered in a totally online format with occasional optional offerings in a traditional or seminar format.
 New courses in ECE will be combined with current course offerings in education to provide a rigorous, high quality major.

 Because this is not a licensure program, students are not required to pass Praxis and Reading for Virginia Educators assessments, and with the online format, this program is accessible to a wide variety of potential students.